hauraki/rides/README.md

 In this section, I'll describe the different deployment options in more detail.
 If you are just looking for a quick start to get the app running locally, see [Getting Started](#getting-started) above.
 It's a Docker Compose setup that works pretty much out of the box.

+### Prepare environment variables for Kubernetes
-For the later Kubernetes deployment options, you will need to adjust and export some environment variables to make them available in scripts:
+For the different Kubernetes deployment options further below (not for Docker Compose though), you will need to adjust and export some environment variables to make them available in scripts:

 ```bash
 # copy the provided default values